 A DIY painting job doesn't have to equal crooked lines, besmirched floors, and ceramic sinks speckled with robin's egg blue.

-Use these simple painting tips and tricks from the pros to make the process faster and less messy — and ensure a gorgeous end result.
+Use these easy painting hacks, to make the process faster and less messy — and ensure a fresh, modern look for your home.

-1. Soak Brushes in Fabric Softener to Keep Bristles Soft
+#1 Soak Brushes in Fabric Softener to Keep Brushes Soft

-When painting around a large, awkward item you want to keep clean, like a toilet or a standalone sink, surround it with plastic wrap to keep drips from destroying its finish.
+When painting around a large, awkward item you want to keep clean, like a toilet or a standalone sink, use this painting trick from the pros: surround it with plastic wrap to keep drips from destroying its finish.

 For an extra tight wrap, choose a wrap with an adhesive backing — your hardware store will even carry special painter's plastic wrap, if you really want to go all out — which will help it stick to the surface and prevent the odd drop from inching its way in.
 Once you've finished the job, just unwrap for a paint-free finish.